MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

     To create a hosted machine, you must create the following Azure Virtual Desktop services in your tenant.

-    > [!NOTE]
-    > It's likely that the Azure Virtual Desktop service principals are already created in your tenant.
-If yes, you can skip this step.

     | Application name                   | Application ID                       |
     |------------------------------------|--------------------------------------|